GenesisFR/DS1TroubleshootingGuide/README.md

 1. Extract the archive to your DS folder.
 2. Edit the provided BAT file with your desired resolution.
 3. Copy the content of [\<path-to-docs\>](#glossary) to the "[\<path-to-game\>](#glossary)\\\<mod-name>\User\Save" subfolder prior to running the mod (if you'd like to keep your key bindings and game preferences).
-4. Run the mod with the BAT file (you can also replicate its arguments in a shortcut or Steam launch options).
+4. Run the mod with the BAT file (you can also replicate its arguments in a shortcut or GOG/Steam launch options).
 5. Saved games will be located under the "[\<path-to-game\>](#glossary)\\\<mod-name>\User\Save" subfolder (to avoid overriding saves from the main game).

 Note: all of these mods are NOT compatible with LOA.
 Please refer to their respective readme files for further issues.